cosmiccaos/linux-keyboard-led-fix/README.md

 A lightweight `systemd` daemon solution to keep keyboard backlights (specifically for **Piranha 2345** and other budget LED keyboards) permanently turned on in **Linux**, even when toggling `NumLock` or reconnecting the device.

----

 ## 🔍 Understanding the Issue (Problem Overview)

-On budget gaming keyboards like the Piranha 2345, the RGB/LED illumination circuit is hardwired to the **Scroll Lock (`SCLK`)** key line instead of a dedicated controller.
+On budget gaming keyboards like the **Piranha 2345**, the RGB/LED illumination circuit is hardwired to the **Scroll Lock (`SCLK`)** key line instead of a dedicated controller.
 Under Linux, this leads to two major issues:

 1. **Disabled Scroll Lock by Default:**
    Unlike Windows, the Linux kernel and display servers (X11 / Wayland) do not trigger the `Scroll Lock` LED signal out-of-the-box.
 As a result, the keyboard stays unlit when plugged in.